-There were no new detections of Sidalcea malvaeflora ssp. patula on HRC lands during the 2015 survey season.
-There are currently 9 known populations of Siskiyou checkerbloom on lands managed by HRC with approximately 2,663 total individual plants among them.
+There was one new detection of Sidalcea malvaeflora ssp. patula on HRC lands during the 2016 survey season, see Table 13 for details.
+There are currently nine known populations of Siskiyou checkerbloom on lands managed by HRC with approximately 2,763 total individual plants among them.